 Remember to shower

 Please remember to shower before and after you swim

 Keep your distance

 Spectators can watch from the designated gallery/viewing area, not from the poolside

 You may also like

 You're never too old to build confidence in the water.
-Find out more about our swim school from cradle to the grave.
+Find out more about what our swim school has to offer.